nilseng/big5ish/README.md

 - Answer questions about oneself and the other players
 - Categorize each player - the nervous one, nervs of steel, suspicous, naive etc.
 - Call out fakers
+- Summarize:
-- Summarize; who knows their friends best?
+  - Who knows their friends best?
 Which individual players know each other?
 Who does not?
+  - Is the group homogenous or diverse?